Blockchains/badger-geyser/README.md

 - Several pool helper contracts to hold balances for locked & unlocked distributionTokens, and staked stakingTokens.

 ## Modifications from Ampleforth

+#### Start Times
 A couple of modifications allow the Geyser to start distribution at a pre-configured time, rather than at the time of deployment.

 - There is a global start time, set on constructor.
 Before this time no staking or unstaking can occur.
 - The unlock schedule for each lockTokens() action does not start at the block timestamp in which the transaction executes, rather starting at a specified time.
 This time must be after the global start time.

+#### Founder Reward
+When unstaking, a flat percentage of accured rewards can optionally be sent to a founder address, specified on contract creation.

 ## Configuration Notes
 The configuration of the distribution pools additionally 'removes' some functionality from the Ampleforth implementation.
 This implementation is designed to be used with certain parameters.